houlz0507/linux-xoclv2/Documentation/fpga/xrt.rst

 drivers which support `Alveo <https://www.xilinx.com/products/boards-and-kits/alveo.html>`_ PCIe platforms from Xilinx.

-XRTV2 drivers support *subsystem* style data driven platforms where driver's configuration and behavior are determined by metadata provided by the platform (in *device tree* format).
+XRTV2 drivers support *subsystem* style data driven platforms where the driver's configuration and behavior are determined by the metadata provided by the platform (in *device tree* format).
 Primary management physical function (MPF) driver is called **xrt-mgmt**.
 Primary user physical function (UPF) driver is called **xrt-user** and is under development. xrt_driver common APIs are packaged into a library module called **xrt-lib**, which is shared by **xrt-mgmt** and **xrt-user** (under development).